-A person who is studying psychology and plans to become an industrial-organizational psychologist may want to know, “What are the most important elements of an industrial-organizational psychologist’s job?”
-This information is important because it allows a student to decide if their preferences and skills are well-aligned with the typical job duties and responsibilities of an industrial-organizational psychologist.
-Having this information could help a person decide on a specialty of psychology or a type of job for their career path.
+This information is important because it allows you to decide if your preferences and skills are well-aligned with the typical job duties and responsibilities of an industrial-organizational psychologist.
+Having this information could help you decide on a specialty of psychology or a type of job for their career path.

 Planning Human Resources Policies